postlund/pyatv/docs/documentation/supported_features.md

   support for this exists in the protocol
 * No support for different tap actions in conjunction with button (e.g. double tap or hold) as it's not supported by the protocol
+* It is possible to discover and control a Music app running on macOS, assuming macOS version is at most 11.3.
+From 11.4, FairPlay authentication is required, which no one has reverse engnieered yet (ar least publicly and not relying on Apple binaries).

 ## MRP